tcosnier/tcosnier.github.io/resume.md

 ##### January 2015 - January 2018
 ###### Mechanical Stress Engineering in AlGaN/GaN HEMTs

-* Coding of 1D Schrödinger-Poisson tool in Python for the modeling of III-N materials and devices
+* Coding of 1D Schrödinger-Poisson tool in Python for the modeling of III-N materials and devices by including polarization effects.
-* Study of the local impact of mechanical stress on device characteristics using [Synopsys TCAD tools](https://www.synopsys.com/silicon/tcad.html): 2D process simulation and device simulation
+* Study of the local impact of mechanical stress on device characteristics using [Synopsys TCAD tools].(https://www.synopsys.com/silicon/tcad.html): 2D process simulation and device simulation.
-* Process flow and mask layout design
+* Process flow and mask layout design.
-* Fabrication of GaN-on-Si HEMTs in a 200 mm CMOS fab to assess the impact of stressed films
+* Fabrication of GaN-on-Si HEMTs in a 200 mm CMOS fab to assess the impact of stressed films.
-* Electrical characterization of processed wafers, analysis and comparison with simulation results
+* Electrical characterization of processed wafers, analysis and comparison with simulation results.
 <hr>

 ### Research Assistant @ [CEA LETI](http://www.leti-cea.com/)